 Attached multifamily developments of six or more units that are proposed for a property not located in a planned development zone, or which do not otherwise require a special use permit, may be approved by issuance of a development design review permit.
 Development design review permits are approved by the Development Services Director.
 Upon review of the application, the director shall approve, conditionally approve or deny the application within the time period and in accordance with any procedures prescribed by State law.
 The decision of the director may be appealed to the commission within ten days after the date of the director's decision.
 A hearing before the Director is required in addition to a community workshop and public notification.
 The City makes the same findings for the Development Design Review process as those required for a Special Use Permit.
+Those findings are listed earlier in this chapter in Section E.5.

-These standards are to ensure conformance with surrounding neighborhoods and do not constrain development of housing affordable to lower-income households.
+These findings are to ensure conformance with surrounding neighborhoods and increase transparency in the permit review process, thereby minimizing additional costs related to additional work and extended project timelines.
+Therefore, these standards do not constrain development of housing affordable to lower-income households.
 Affordable and density bonus housing projects at or above 24 units per acre proposed over the past 10 years have raised some concern over fire safety and quality of life for children, as some applicants wanted to maximize building footprints on parcels and minimize open space.
 The City evaluates density bonus projects in the same way other projects are evaluated in order to ensure that fire safety and quality of life are maintained.